fenago/machine-learning-with-scikit-learn/Chapter07/Lab_7.md

 unsupervised machine learning problem into a supervised learning one, using decision trees.

-In the next (and final) chapter, you will learn how to formally evaluate the performance of all of the machine learning algorithms that you have built so far!
+In the next (and final) lab, you will learn how to formally evaluate the performance of all of the machine learning algorithms that you have built so far!